lukecavabarrett/pna/multitask_benchmark/README.md

 ## Test run

+Move to the source of the repository before running the following.

 Generate the benchmark dataset (add `--extrapolation` for multiple test sets of different sizes):
 ```
 python3 -m multitask_benchmark.datasets_generation.multitask_dataset